dsuwala/dsuwala/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a recent graduate of the University of Warsaw, Poland with the degree in computational physics.
+Currently PhD candidate in computational pharmacology in Eugen Hruska group at Charles University, Czech Republic.
 My research interests cover mostly computational chemistry and biology close to the field of drug research.
 I am also a c++/python programmer with strong focus on numerical analysis and the developement of equation solvers for different models.
-Feel free to explore pinned projects.
+Feel free to explore pinned repositories for example projects.

 Personally, I am also linux enthusiast and I was using both arch linux with i3 window manager as well as gentoo with dwm window manager as daily drivers.
-In free time I also like to go outside for birdwatching, and I reccomend it.
-It's a great way to be more present especially when you start to hear the different birds in cumulative "park song".
-Also "Dune" by Frank Herbert fan (currently reading "Childrens of Dune").